Morgan Strickland

 Assistant Professor of Marriage and Family Therapy, Associate Program Director for the MFT Program

-Morgan Strickland is an Assistant Professor of Marriage and Family Therapy (MFT) and the Associate Program Director for the MFT program.
+Morgan Strickland is an Assistant Professor of Marriage and Family Therapy (MFT) and the Associate Program Director for the MFT program at the Main campus.
 Morgan earned her bachelor’s degree in Psychology and Anthropology from the University of North Carolina at Chapel Hill, her master’s degree in Marriage and Family Therapy from East Carolina University, and her PhD in Marriage and Family Therapy from Florida State University.
 At Converse, Morgan enjoys spending time mentoring students and collaborating on research projects.
-She also provides individual, couple, and family therapy in her private practice.
-She and her husband Geoffrey, a teacher and football coach at Chapman High School, live in Inman with their one-year-old daughter, Madi, and their dog, Luna.
+She also provides individual, couple, and family therapy at a local group practice, Modern Wellness Family Counseling, LLC, and is a member of the AAMFT Leadership Development and Recruitment Committee.
+She and her husband Geoffrey, a teacher and football coach at Chapman High School, live in Inman with their daughters and their dog, Luna.

 Curriculum Vitae